alexward1981/portfolio-react/README.md

 [![Dependency Status](https://gemnasium.com/alexward1981/portfolio-react.svg)](https://gemnasium.com/alexward1981/portfolio-react)

 ##Introduction
-My personal website, built using React, Flux and Webpack
+My personal website, built using React, Redux, MongoDB and Webpack

 ## Technical Debt
 This project is an 'always in beta' site, the current technical debt can be found [here](technical-debt.md)

 ## JS Code navigation
-All of the routing, dispatching and actions take place in `/src/scripts/` the state and global props are set in `/src/jsx/layous/Layout.jsx`
+All of the routing, dispatching and actions take place in `/src/scripts/` the state and global props are set in `/src/jsx/layouts/Layout.jsx`